dylanarmstrong/userscripts/README.md

 Hides unpopular stories on spacebattles, so it's easier to go through recently updated and find good stories.

 ### stylize.js
 Allows me to write custom styles for websites matching hosts by string or regex.
-Not very user friendly and you'd be best off copying the js directly into your add-on and ignoring updates.
+Not very user friendly and you'd be best off copying the js directly into your tampermonkey extension and ignoring updates.

 ```javascript
 const csses = {